Lufthansa grounded by strike at German airports

 BERLIN Deutsche Boerse Chairman Joachim Faber has put the blame for a failed tie-up with the London Stock Exchange on Britain and its vote to leave the European Union.

-FRANKFURT Germany's largest airline Lufthansa was virtually grounded on Monday by a second strike in a month over pay.
+FRANKFURT Lufthansa (LHAG.DE) was virtually grounded on Monday, Germany's largest airline cancelling nearly all of its flights because of a second strike in a month over workers' pay.

-The carrier scrapped 1,700 flights, leaving only about 30 operating, after all-day stoppages at Germany's biggest airports, including Frankfurt, Munich, Hamburg and Berlin.
+Lufthansa scrapped 1,700 flights, leaving only about 30 running, after all-day strike action was announced at Germany's biggest airports, including Frankfurt, Munich and Hamburg.

-Unlike other strikes over the past couple of years, Lufthansa cancelled the majority of its long-haul flights.
+Unlike other strikes over the past couple of years, Lufthansa even said it was cancelling the majority of its long-haul flights.

 "That's 150,000 passengers we are unable to carry today," Lufthansa personnel executive Stefan Lauer said, standing in front of a departure board at Frankfurt showing a swath of cancelled flights.

-Lufthansa said air traffic would return to normal on Tuesday, with only occasional disruptions expected.

-Germany's airports and railways have been hit repeatedly over the past two years by strikes involving pilots, control tower staff, airfield workers, security staff and train drivers.
+Germany's airports and railways have been hit with repeated strike action over the past two years, from pilots to tower staff, airfield workers, security staff and train drivers.

-The emergence of smaller trade unions and years of pay restraint have resulted in tough negotiations and more strikes.
+The emergence of smaller trade unions and years of pay restraint have resulted in tense negotiations and the increased number of strikes.

 "We want to call on the union to end this madness.
 Germany's transport sector is becoming the laughing stock of Europe," Lauer said.

-Frankfurt airport, Europe's third largest, was largely free of long queues on Monday morning, in contrast to last month's five-hour strike.
+Frankfurt airport, Europe's third largest, was largely calm and free of long queues on Monday morning, in contrast to last month's five-hour strike.

-The high number of cancellations on Monday meant that many passengers had either stayed at home or were not able to fly to the airport, which mostly serves transfer passengers.
+The high number of cancellations on Monday meant that many passengers had either stayed home or had not been able to fly to the airport, which mostly serves transfer passengers.

+Horst Hoffart, 45, was one of the lucky few whose flight was still taking off.
+"There have been too many strikes recently," he said.

-Guenter Grabherr, a 54-year-old Austrian travelling with his wife to Tobago on rival airline Condor, said they had expected a German company like Lufthansa to be more reliable.
+Guenter Grabherr, a 54-year-old Austrian travelling with his wife to Tobago on rival airline Condor (TCG.L), said they had expected a German company like Lufthansa to be more reliable.
 "It's terrible for the passengers who just want to get away," he said.

 WHISTLES AND BANNERS

-Striking workers included cabin crew and ground staff at Lufthansa Cargo, Lufthansa Technik, Lufthansa Systems, catering unit LSG Sky Chefs and ground crews.
+Monday's strike action affects all Germany's major airports, including Munich, Hamburg and Berlin.
+Striking workers comprised cabin crew and ground staff at Lufthansa Cargo, Lufthansa Technik, Lufthansa Systems, catering unit LSG Sky Chefs and ground crews.

-In Frankfurt, 2,000 Lufthansa employees went on strike from 0300 GMT.
-They marched through Terminal 1 blowing whistles and waving flags.
+In Frankfurt alone, 2,000 Lufthansa employees started the industrial action at 0300 GMT.
+They marched through Terminal 1 blowing whistles and waving flags during the morning, chanting that they were being "robbed" of pay.

 Trade union Verdi, which represents 33,000 workers, is asking for a 5.2 percent pay rise and job guarantees.
-It is pressing the company to improve an offer it has described as "scandalous".
+It hopes the strikes will put pressure on management to improve an offer it has described as "scandalous".

-Short warning strikes are a more common tactic in German pay talks and Lufthansa has complained that full-day action is out of proportion.
+The extent of the strike is unusual, given that the sides are still in the early stages of negotiations.
+Short warning strikes are a common tactic in German pay talks, but Lufthansa has complained that full-day action is out of proportion.

-The airline, in the middle of a restructuring programme, last week offered to raise salaries by 1.2 percent from October and by a further 0.5 percent a year later, in a deal with no job guarantees.
+The airline, in the middle of a restructuring programme, made a new offer last week to raise salaries by 1.2 percent from October and a further 0.5 percent a year later, in a deal that would run for 29 months and would not contain job guarantees.

+Non-German passengers at Frankfurt were unaware of the reasons behind the strike and interested only in getting on a flight.
+"I want my Rome vacation," said one American waiting in the rebooking queue.

 Lufthansa estimates that the strike will cost it tens of millions of euros.

+Its shares, however, were up 2 percent at 0931 GMT, leaving market watchers bemused.

-Its shares closed up 1.37 percent, prompting traders to speculate that Lufthansa would take a hard line in negotiations and would not to meet the unions' demands.
+"I can only think that the market is hoping that Lufthansa will take a hard line in the negotiations and that any pay increase will not be as high as that demanded by Verdi," one Frankfurt-based trader said.

-(Additional reporting by Reuters TV, Daniela Pegna and Ludwig Burger; Editing by David Cowell)
+(Additional reporting by Reuters TV and Daniela Pegna; Editing by Mark Potter and David Goodman)

 BERLIN Deutsche Boerse Chairman Joachim Faber has put the blame for a failed tie-up with the London Stock Exchange on Britain and its vote to leave the European Union.